FACorreiaa/ETL-job-pipeline/README.md

-# ESGBook Data & Analytics Software Engineer Technical Test
+# ESGBook Data & Analytics Software Engineer

 This repository contains the exercise for ESGBook Data & Analytics Software Engineer roles.

-## Time
-We recommend spending around 1-2 hours on this test.
-But feel free to spend more time if you want to.

 ## Requirements
 There are two main approaches that people usually take when doing this test: